 History of Bexar County Republican Women

-The Original Women’s Club in Texas Turns 100!
+The Original Women’s Club in Texas is more than 100 years old!

 American women were given the right to vote on August 18, 1920.
 Less than one month after this long-awaited victory, four San Antonio women solicited assistance from a local attorney in establishing a Republican women’s club.
 The four, all members of the Women’s Christian Temperance Union and the National Women’s Suffrage Party, recognized the need for a women’s organization in Bexar County dedicated to supporting Republican candidates.